 Today, I am honoured to represent FSD Kenya at the UK Africa Investment Summit in London.
 I am inspired by the potential of the entrepreneurs, investors, government officials and civil society organisations who are full of ideas, solutions, and drive to leverage connections and learning across the continent to grow Africa’s economy and wellbeing.
-At FSD Kenya, we are humbled by the announcement today by the UK Secretary of State for International Development, Alok Sharma, of a new UK Foreign, Commonwealth and Development Office (FCDO) package for the FSD Network to strengthen Africa’s financial markets, boost economic growth and reduce poverty at scale.
+At FSD Kenya, we are humbled by the announcement today by the UK Secretary of State for International Development, Alok Sharma, of a new UK aid package for the FSD Network to strengthen Africa’s financial markets, boost economic growth and reduce poverty at scale.

-Thanks to the leadership of our funders over the last 15 years including the UK’s Foreign, Commonwealth and Development Office (FCDO), the Bill & Melinda Gates Foundation and the Swedish International Development Agency (Sida), FSD Kenya has been at the forefront of helping the Kenyan financial sector expand beyond the privileged few to reach the majority.
+Thanks to the leadership of our funders over the last 15 years including UK Aid, the Bill & Melinda Gates Foundation and the Swedish International Development Agency (Sida), FSD Kenya has been at the forefront of helping the Kenyan financial sector expand beyond the privileged few to reach the majority.
 While we celebrate this progress, there is still much to do to transform Kenya’s financial sector into one that truly makes a difference in poverty reduction and inclusive growth.
 As I have said before, we’re not there yet.

 With this renewed support, FSD Kenya hopes to expand its work to help move Kenya to the next frontier of financial sector development to solve the intractable challenges faced by low-income households and enterprises in Kenya.
 This will include the development of financial solutions for agricultural value chains, affordable housing, and trade platforms as well as new work in climate finance and deeper engagement with both the potential and challenges for digital finance.